 - 2 garlic cloves, finely chopped

-- ¼ teaspoon chilli powder (or add more to taste)
+- 1/4 teaspoon hot chilli powder (or add more to taste) (see Kitchen Notes)

 - 1 teaspoon ground cumin